 Pretty much the best place in Santiago to enjoy the traditional Trova music and the salsa dancers is Casa de la Trova.
 Trova music was made popular Worldwide through the music of Buena Vista Social Club, also one of Los trovadores (people who make that kind of music).
 Since the place still is pretty authentic and atmosphere kind of intimate, you’ll also get a chance to meet many locals.

-When visiting Santiago by plane, it’s not uncommon for the flight to be delayed from couple of hours up to a few days (yes, you read it right!).
+– In Cuba, it’s not uncommon for the local flights to be delayed from couple of hours up to a few days (yes, you read it right!).
 You should be aware of this and not to plan any intercontinental flight on the same day.